Should We All Be Switching to Organic Period Products?

 Why Should I Care About My Period Products?

-Vaginal and vulva tissues are highly absorbent – much more than the skin elsewhere on the body.
-Safety limits for harmful chemicals are typically based on how substances are processed through digestion, but vaginal absorption is a more direct route to the bloodstream as it avoids processing by the liver.
-If period products contain harmful chemicals, they could potentially enter the body more easily, raising concerns – especially when it comes to endocrine disruptors.
+Vaginal and vulva tissues are highly absorbent2 – much more than the skin elsewhere on the body.
+Safety limits for harmful chemicals are typically based on how substances are processed through digestion, but vaginal absorption is a more direct route to the bloodstream.3 If period products contain harmful chemicals, they could potentially enter the body more easily, raising concerns – especially when it comes to endocrine disruptors.

 What Are Endocrine Disruptors?

-Endocrine-disrupting chemicals (EDCs) are substances that mimic, block or interfere with your hormones.
+Endocrine-disrupting chemicals (EDCs)4 are substances that mimic, block or interfere with your hormones.
 Your hormones make up your endocrine system, which regulates everything from metabolism to reproduction.
-EDCs have been linked to reproductive disorders, developmental problems and an increased cancer risk.
+EDCs have been linked to reproductive disorders,5 developmental problems and an increased cancer risk.

 Some of the most concerning EDCs found in period products are: